unity858/sundry/latex/README.md

-definitely creating a new sty later; need a fancier one then the elementary nyanya.sty
+definitely creating a new sty later; need a fancier one than the elementary nyanya.sty